mkscrg/WebPaste/README.md

 ## Cleaning up

 The standard solution is "paste without formatting".
-Browsers write plaintext to the pasteboard alongside HTML, and apps can choose to access either.
+Browsers write plaintext to the pasteboard alongside HTML, and apps can choose to access either when the user initiates a paste.
 Users can force a plaintext paste in most apps with <kbd>⌘</kbd><kbd>⇧</kbd><kbd>⌥</kbd><kbd>V</kbd>.

 But plaintext goes too far!
-We avoid the mismatched fonts and hidden DOM structure, but we also lose the links, lists, headings, emphasis, etc.
+We avoid the mismatched fonts and hidden structure, but we also lose the links, lists, headings, emphasis, etc.

 We can do better by cleaning up the HTML in the pasteboard.
-WebPaste reads and parses the HTML, removes most of the attributes and extra structure, then writes it back to the pasteboard before initiating a regular <kbd>⌘</kbd><kbd>V</kbd> paste.
+WebPaste reads and parses that HTML, removes most of the attributes and extra structure, then writes it back to the pasteboard before initiating a regular <kbd>⌘</kbd><kbd>V</kbd> paste.

-This isn't a perfect solution!
-There's no rigorous way to separate the structure and attributes that we do care about from those that we don't.
-This is just a set of basic rules that err on the side of removing noise and implementation details.
+This isn't a perfect solution.
+Picking out the formatting intent in a sea of markup is a heuristic process, at best.
 WebPaste is more likely to over-clean your text than under-clean it.
+This is a lark.
 YMMV.
+Pull requests welcome.

 [^0]: An oversimplification.
 The truth is in [the docs](https://developer.apple.com/documentation/appkit/nspasteboard).